 If you have trouble finding wicker baskets, you can also buy attractive boxes for affordable prices from various packaging companies.
 Try looking in your local pound shop for starters – they’ll often stock a number of gift boxes, bags, and baskets.

 Find out more about making your own hampers by reading this article.

 If you’re a whizz in the kitchen, why not use those skills in your gifting game?
 For an event like Valentine’s Day, your cookery skills can certainly win a heart!

 Instead of buying someone an expensive gift, bake them a beautiful birthday cake that they can share with friends and family.

 Alternatively, invite them over to your home for their favourite meal.
 You might be surprised how many people would see this as a real treat!

-Now, the first thing that probably pops to mind is something like skydiving or ziplining.
-However, who ever said that only extreme and expensive experiences make good gifts?
+Now, the first thing that might pop to mind is something like skydiving or zip-lining.
+However, nobody ever said that only extreme experiences make nice gifts!